brunmuska/brunm/README.md

 # brunm
-Trial version of the burn app
+Trial version of the brun app